-2. King George VI Park, Ramsgate - A large, green park with children’s playground, small kiosk serving light snacks and teas and coffees and the charming Italianate Glasshouse tea garden (CURRENTLY CLOSED).
+2. King George VI Park, Ramsgate - A large, green park with children’s playground, small kiosk serving light snacks and teas and coffees and the charming Italianate Glasshouse tea garden.
 Just a stone’s throw from the seafront right in the middle of Broadstairs and Ramsgate there is loads of green spaces to sit and enjoy your picnic.

-3. Monkton Nature Reserve (Currently Closed) – A 16 acre wildlife oasis reclaimed from a former chalk quarry.
+3. Monkton Nature Reserve – A 16 acre wildlife oasis reclaimed from a former chalk quarry.
 Enjoy your lunch in the company of over 350 species of flowering plants, including 9 species of orchid, and 25 species of butterfly.
-Several picnic areas and benches throughout the site.

 4. Broadstairs Promenade - Where to start?!